The Agentic Economy's Governance Gap

 Brazil has closed R$1.5B+ in tokenized securities.
 Colombia executed LatAm's first blockchain bond in 2022.
 Argentina built the regulatory sandbox in 2025.
 The map of who is transacting versus who is still preparing.

-Why the tokenized asset market is $20B, $36B, or $338B depending on methodology—and when to use each number in your presentations.
+Why the tokenized RWA market is ~$30B, ~$34B, or ~$354B depending on methodology, and when to use each number in your presentations.

 Deloitte projects tokenized real estate at $4T by 2035.
 RealT and Lofty deliver 9-11% yields with $50 minimums.